Vishuvishu/IndustriMetrics/README.md

 # Project Name : IndustriMetrics

-This is  project is created by me( Vishu bhingradiya and Chirayu Budhrani ).
+This is  project is created by Vishu bhingradiya and Chirayu Budhrani ).